cosmos72/schemesh/README.md

 #### Mac OS X

-**WARNING**
-There are significant bugs running schemesh on Mac OS X, see [issue #17](https://github.com/cosmos72/schemesh/issues/17).

-At this time, support for Mac OS X can be considered experimental at best.
+*WARNING* support for Mac OS X is only slightly tested.

-The author is actively working on this issue, and updates may be (hopefully) available soon.

 ```shell
 sudo xcode-select --install # only needed if you don't already have XCode Command Line Tools